alexthecat123/LisaSourceCompilation/README.md

 ## Packing and PACKSEG
 In order to conserve disk space, the Lisa actually uses a form of compression on some of the binaries on the disk.
 The compression algorithm is fairly simple and can be found in SOURCE/UNPACK.TEXT; it basically either loads code from the object file itself or from a common "packtable" containing bits of code commonly shared by lots of files and routines depending on the state of a series of flag bytes.
 But the compiler/linker doesn't generate packed code by default; Apple used a separate program called PACKSEG to pack each source file according to the common system packtable called SYSTEM.UNPACK.

 The problem is that we don't have either the PACKSEG binary or the source code to it, so we can't pack any of our binaries.

-Fortunately, the OS loader is smart enough to auto-detect and load either a packed or an unpacked binary, so we don't strictly need to pack any of the code on the hard disk, but the issue is that many of our files won't fit on the LOS installer diskettes without being packed.
-So it's impossible to make new installer disks (or a LisaGuide diskette; it's also too big) until we find the original PACKSEG source code, find a binary that's compatible with the Workshop, or write our own.
+Or at least we didn't until now (August 2025).
+I've now written a modern implementation of PACKSEG that seems to somehow be slightly more efficient than the original, although I'm not sure how this is even possible given how the packing algorithm works.
+PACKSEG is necessary in order to fit all the code onto the installer diskettes and the LisaGuide diskette, so now that we have it, we can make new copies of these disks from our freshly-compiled code!

+The PACKSEG binary is stored on your disk as ALEX/PACKSEG.OBJ, and the source code is in ALEX/PACKSEG.TEXT, which can also be found in the ```src``` directory of this repo.

+One interesting thing to note: you can't use packed intrinsic libraries with the Workshop Linker!
+So this means that the copies of all the libraries on your disk (IOSPASLIB, SYS1LIB, etc) must be the unpacked versions if you want to link programs with them.
+The packed versions of the libraries can be used to execute code just fine, but not to link it, so we only use the packed versions to form the LOS installation disks.
+Whenever you install the Workshop over the top of LOS, it automatically replaces the packed versions with unpacked versions to get the Linker working again.

 # The Workshop Development Environment
 All development work for the Lisa is done in an operating environment called the Workshop.
 This is an almost entirely text-based environment that gets installed alongside the regular Office System, with the only graphical components being the text editor, the serial transfer tool, and the Preferences tool.